willfish/vimrc/README.md

 -   `<leader>r`: Run all tests in current project.
 -   `<leader>e`: Run last invocation of tests (nearest, current file, all).
 -   `<leader>l`: Switch to last ran test file.
--   `<leader>rc`: Open a rails console in a separate terminal tab.
--   `<leader>rs`: Start a rails server in a separate terminal tab.

 ## Plugins

--   [LeaderF](https://github.com/Yggdroot/LeaderF) is a fuzzy file finder invoked by hitting Ctrl-F in normal mode and typing some part of the file name you'd like to open.
+-   [fzf.vim](https://github.com/junegunn/fzf.vim) is a fuzzy file finder invoked by hitting Ctrl-F in normal mode and typing some part of the file name you'd like to open.
--   [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) Auto Completion framework FTW
+-   [COC](https://github.com/neoclide/coc.nvim) Auto Completion and intellisense framework
--   [alchemist.vim](https://github.com/slashmili/alchemist.vim) Comprehensive support for elixir programming
 -   [ale](https://github.com/w0rp/ale) Asynchronous linting of many languages.
--   [gist-vim](https://github.com/mattn/gist-vim) Upload gists quickly and easily with `:Gist`
 -   [mru](https://github.com/yegappan/mru) Stores a list of recently opened files `<leader>m`
 -   [nerdtree](https://github.com/scrooloose/nerdtree) puts a directory tree on the left side of the screen.
 Press `<leader>n` to open it at your project root, or `<leader>nf` to open it with the current file selected.
 You can press `m` to move, delete, or create files.
 Press `?` inside the tree to get more help.
 -   [palenight.vim](https://github.com/drewtempelmeyer/palenight.vim) Theme I enjoy